-To keep the cost as low as possible I will provide instructions for you (or your machine shop) to modify the lower portion of the steering assembly which I refer to as the "outer column and steering box".
+To keep the cost as low as possible I will provide instructions for you (or your machine shop) to modify the lower portion of the steering assembly which I refer to as the "outer & inner shaft & column and steering box".

-DO NOT DISASSEMBLE the outer column from the steering box unless you like to deal with lots of "small things" like ball bearings etc....
+DO NOT DISASSEMBLE the outer column from the steering box unless you like to deal with lots of "small things" like ball bearings; gaskets & spacers etc....
 Besides it is not required for the conversion!

-If you are in the process of restoring your Alpine, doing engine, or radiator work, the removal of the steering column and box is fairly simple and can be changed out easily for modifying to the EPS.
+If you are in the process of restoring your Alpine, doing engine, or radiator work, the removal of the steering column and box is fairly simple and can be changed out easily for EPS Modification.

-While the steering box is out of the car would be a good time to replace the rubber O ring that seals the lubricant.
+With the steering box out of the car I recommend it as a good time to replace the rubber O ring that seals the lubricant.

 If you have questions, comments, or suggestions please do so,